-In this unit, students will research Scripture passages that inform and present the teachings of Jesus to guide the flourishing of people in their daily lives.
+Students will research Scripture passages that inform and present the teachings of Jesus to guide the flourishing of people in their daily lives.
 They will also investigate the history and current works of Catholic institutes and/or organisations that work for the mission of the Church.